Top 29 Japanese Fashion Trends In 2022

 Matrix Monochrome

-However, in line with the clothing trends of 2021, designers are adding contrast shades into the otherwise monochrome designs to create visual intrigue.
+However, in line with the clothing trends of 2023, designers are adding contrast shades to the otherwise monochrome designs to create visual intrigue.

 However, the addition of bold shades adds a further dimension of color to the design without taking it to a vivid or eccentric side.